cyberchitta/llm-context.py/README.md

 When you run `lcc-gencontext`, this summary will be included after the folder structure diagram in the generated context.

-For an example of a technical summary, you can refer to the [`tech-summary.md` file for this repository](.llm-code-context/tech-summary.md).
+For an example of a technical summary, you can refer to the [`tech-summary.md` file for this repository](.llm-context/tech-summary.md).

 ## Project Structure

 ```
-└── llm-code-context.py
+└── llm-context.py
     ├── .gitignore
-    ├── .llm-code-context
+    ├── .llm-context
     │   ├── .gitignore
     │   ├── config.json
     │   ├── custom-prompt.md